Amsterdam-AI-Team/amsterdam-rag-chatbot-system/README.md

 python populate_database.py
 ```

 This script will process and store the documents in the database, making them available for retrieval during chatbot interactions.
+Demonstration document data has been added in the [`data`](./data) folder

+**Note**: The current setup requires an OpenAI API key for populating the database (i.e., embedding the documents).
+These API keys can be added in the configuration file.

 ### Step 2: Run the Chatbot